-When people have spare time, some turn to cooking or traveling while others turn to home improvement projects, and that means you need a new cordless drill.
+When people have spare time, some turn to the kitchen or the airport while others turn to home improvement projects, which often require a cordless drill.
 If you haven’t invested in one yet, you might be just a little overwhelmed with the options out there.
-So, I set out to get you the best information with the help of some DIY experts, who offered their thoughts and recommendations.
+So, we’ve compiled the recommendations of some DIY experts, who offered their thoughts.

 But before you start shopping for a cordless drill, it is wise to consider your plans for it.
 Will you be using it just to hang pictures, or will you be building furniture or hanging drywall?
 If you’re focused on smaller jobs, a budget-friendly drill with fewer fancy features might be exactly what you need.
-On the other hand, if you’re taking on heavier projects, one that’s tricked out and a little harder on the wallet is probably in order.
+On the other hand, if you’re taking on a more heavy-duty project, one that’s tricked out and a little harder on the wallet is probably in order.

-Once you know what projects you’ll be tackling, you can effectively sort through the dozens of options, and the thoughts of DIY experts will help you decide which one will be best for your needs.
+Once you know this piece of information, you can effectively sort through your options and decide which one will be best for your needs.